-Health records where reason for termination of employment is connected with health, including stress related illness 3 years Limitation period for personal injury claims Medical Records kept by reason of the Control of Substances hazardous to health Regulations 1994 40 years Control of Substances Hazardous to Health Regulations 1999 Ionising Radiation Records At least 50 years after last entry Ionising Radiations Regulations 1985 Landlords records and tenants records 7 years after the end of using Unipol's service or after the last correspondence or after having cleared a Unipol debt.
+Health records where reason for termination of employment is connected with health, including stress related illness Medical Records kept by reason of the Control of Substances hazardous to health Regulations 1994 3 years 40 years Limitation period for personal injury claims Control of Substances Hazardous to Health Regulations 1999 Ionising Radiation Records At least 50 years after last entry Ionising Radiations Regulations 1985 Landlords records and tenants records Tenancy agreements related to HMOs will be retained for properties in local authority areas where Article Four planning restrictions are in effect until such time as these schemes are withdrawn.
+For all other tenant records - 7 years after the end of using Unipol's service or after the last correspondence or after having cleared a Unipol debt.
 Owners' financial information including tax information will be destroyed 12 years after the last correspondence with the owner if the owner no longer uses Unipol's services.
 Time limits on litigation User of the website databases 3 years from the last login